-Just down the street from where we host our workshops is Chiang Mai University.
-A wide sidewalk runs for a kilometre outside its walls.
+Just down the street from where we host our workshops in Chiang Mai University.
+A wide sidewalk runs for a kilometer outside its walls.
 Every evening around six o’clock stalls magically appear along its entire length.

 There are big stalls – like mobile restaurants – with kitchens, tables, chairs, and waiters.
 There are small stalls that dish out one simple take-away specialty.
 There are flower stalls, food stalls, drink stalls, clothes stalls, watch stalls, fortune-telling stalls, nail-polish stalls, fruit stall, footwear stalls, even (my favorite) a used cardboard carton stall that never seems to sell any used cartons.

 The restaurant stalls bring propane cylinders for their stoves and take electricity from the University’s power supply.
 Nobody seems to mind.
 For those who can’t afford stalls, there are plastic table-cloths on the ground spread with, say, T-shirts.
 And those who can’t afford to hook up to the electricity lay out their tablecloths close to a brightly lit stall.
 No-one objects.
 Everybody cracks jokes, watches each others’ kids (who are doing their homework), and chats on their mobiles while waiting for customers.
 Than, around 10 p.m., like Cinderella’s coach, the lights go out, the stalls disappear, the trash collectors come, and the sidewalk is clean and ready for the morning.